-The Fund invests in the equity securities of large and mid-sized companies that the Fund's portfolio management team believes have potential for long-term total return resulting from their earnings growth and a record of consistent increases in their dividends over time.
-In particular, the Fund focuses on large and midsized companies that have a ten-year history of dividend issuance and growth, which represents a narrow investable universe.
-The Fund's portfolio management team uses fundamental research and quantitative analysis to select the Fund's investments.
-The Fund may invest in companies of any size, but expects to invest primarily in companies having a market capitalization at the time of purchase of at least \$500 million.
+The Fund invests in equity securities of large and mid-sized companies that the Fund's portfolio management team believes have potential for long-term total return and consistent increases in their dividends over time resulting from their earnings growth.
+In particular, the Fund focuses on large and mid-sized companies that have a ten-year history of dividend issuance and growth, which represents a narrow investable universe.
+The Fund may invest in companies of any size, but expects to invest in companies having a market capitalization at the time of purchase of at least \$500 million.